-So that’s why I’ve tapped into Kelsey’s SPT genius and put my own meal prep-friendly spin on things.
+So that’s why I’ve tapped into the SPT genius of Kelsey and Kendra and put my own meal prep-friendly spin on things.
 Now I can prep a big batch of sweet potato toast during my weekend meal prep so all I have to do it give them a quick toasting before I top them.
 Here’s how I do it:

 I choose a nice big, fat sweet potato or yam (whichever’s on sale).
 Look for ones that are relatively tube-shaped so they’re easier to slice.
 I then scrub it under water, pat it dry and trim the ends off with a big knife (this is the knife I have – we’re about to celebrate our 20th anniversary together).
 I don’t remove the skin because fiber is good and I find that it helps the slices hold up better during storage.

 Okay, from the point on, no more ‘I’ statements.
 This is all about you now and how YOU can make Oven Baked SPT Toast 4 Ways too.Oven Baked Sweet Potato Toast 4 Ways! @whole30 #realfood #SPTweek Click To Tweet

 Slice your sweet potato lengthwise using a big knife or mandolin slicer to create slices that are about 1/4-inch thick.
 I prefer the mandolin slicer for two reasons: